 The existence of the joint committee of action of the CGTU and the French CP has caused the government much anxiety.
 After the decision regarding the occupation of the Ruhr Valley had been reached in the French ministerial council, it was decided at the same time to attack the communists.
-As may be seen from an official communiqué, the government wanted to prevent a sitting of the committee of action at which the delegates to the Essen conference were to give their reports.
-A special session was convened for this purpose by the ministry for internal affairs, and was participated in by: the minister of justice, the minister for the interior, the state attorney and the attorney general, and the head of the political police.
-This session resolved on the arrest of the following communists: Mon-mousseau, general secretary of the C.G.T.U., Maranne, district secretary of Seine and Oise, Pietri, secretary of the Youth Union, Gourdeaux, member of the executive of the C.P.F., Treint, secretary of the F.C.P., Lartigue, secretary of the C.G.T.U.
+As may be seen from an official communique, the government wanted to prevent a sitting of the committee of action at which the delegates to the Essen conference were to give their reports.
+A special scossion was convened for this purpose by the ministery for internal affairs, and was participated in by: the ministery for internal affairs, and was participated in by: the minister of justice, the minister for the interior, the state attorney and the attorney general, and the head of the political police.
+This session resolved on the arrest of the following communists: Monmousseau, general secretary of the C.G.T.U., Maranne, district secretary of Seine and Oise, Pietri, secretary of the C.P.F., Treint, secretary of the F.C.P., Lartigue, secretary of the C.P.F., Treint, secretary of the F.C.P., Lartigue, secretary of the C.G.T.U.
 These comrades were accordingly arrested in their dwellings in the early morning hours of Wednesday, January 10.
 Their apartments were searched at the same time.

-Further, in St. Quentin three trade union leaders were arrested: Massot, secretary of the Paris metal workers union, Jacob, secretary of the textile workers union, and Semard, secretary of the railwaymen's union.
+Further, in St. Quentin three trade union leaders were arrested: Massot, secretary of the Paris metal workers union, facob, secretary of the textile workers union, and Semard, secretary of the railwaymen's union.
 They were arrested on their return journey from Essen.
-Another secretary of the C.G.T.U., Cazals, has been imprisoned, according to the Humanite.
+Another secretary of the C.G.T.U., Cazals, has been imprisoned, according to the